oracle-livelabs/goldengate/mysql-ggs/mysql/mysql.md

 * The oggadmin password for the source MySQL OCI GoldenGate deployment (Lab 1, Task 1, Step 15)
 * The oggadmin password for the target ADW OCI GoldenGate deployment (Lab 1, Task 2, Step 11)

-## Task 1: Create the Initial Load Extract
+## Task 1: Create the Change Data Capture Extract

 1. On the Deployments page, select the source MySQL deployment to view its details.